Keep cool (and organize your condiments) with the best refrigerators

 Who it’s for?
 If you find yourself playing food Tetris in your refrigerator on a regular basis, it’s probably time to upgrade to a model with more room to work with.

-A single individual or a couple may not necessarily reap the full benefits of the LG LFXS32726S Mega Capacity 3-Door French Door.
+A single person or a couple may not necessarily reap the full benefits of the LG LMXS30796D InstaView Door-in-Door.
 However, larger households will surely enjoy this model.
-After all, they don’t call it the LG Mega-Capacity French 3-Door Refrigerator for nothing.
-With 32 cubic feet of space, you could conceivably fit leftovers from both Thanksgiving and Christmas inside.
+With nearly 30 cubic feet of space, you could conceivably fit leftovers from both Thanksgiving and Christmas inside.

-This LG keeps things organized with lots of compartments, all of which are crisply illuminated by a slew of vivid LED lights.
-While most units are restricted by bulky in-door ice makers, this unit uses a smaller device to allow for more interior room.
-Besides, how often do most people really even empty their ice machines?
+This LG keeps things organized with lots of compartments, which is handy, because all people need to do to see inside is knock twice.
+The InstaView’s glass panel on the right gives you a peek at the door-in-door items, so you know what you have before opening it up.
+There are two gallon bins on that side, as well as a smaller one.
+On the other door, the ice and water dispenser is on the outside, but a relatively slim ice maker inside still leaves room for three shelves that can fit condiments or soda.
+Below, a temperature-changing drawer lets you select four different levels of cold, depending on what you’re storing.

-The model also touts a massive freezer to boot.
-At nearly 11 cubic feet, there’s plenty of freezer space to store a war chest of frozen pizzas, surplus meats, and much more.
-Despite the large interior, this model is exceptionally energy efficient.
-The appliance is Energy Star-certified with an annual consumption of just 768 kWh.
+The model also touts an 8.8 cubic foot freezer, with space to store frozen pizzas, meats, and more.
+Despite the large interior, this model is also energy efficient.
+The appliance is Energy Star-certified with an annual consumption of 776 kWh.
+Plus, you’ll be able to contemplate your snack choices with the door closed.

-Aesthetically, we could’ve asked for more.
-The model uses a rather unimaginative boxy design, clad in a modern stainless-steel.
-Another knock is the lack of bells and whistles, but it’s big and still makes food easy to find.

 The best for limited space

 Why should you buy this?
-This unit is exceptionally affordable for anyone looking for a modest upgrade from their current refrigerator.
+Top-freezer models are some of the most affordable, and this Frigidaire has some nice features for the price.

 Who it’s for?
-People with limited space in their kitchens, as well as individuals who don’t necessarily store a lot of perishables.
+Those with limited space who are looking for a fridge that gets the job done.

-Why we chose the Frigidaire FGHI2164QF Gallery Custom-Flex:
+Why we chose the Frigidaire Gallery Custom-Flex FGTR1845QF:

 In smaller kitchens and apartments, square footage is at a premium.
 For these limited spaces, top freezers help cut down on the fridge footprint.
-The Frigidaire Gallery Custom-Flex Top-Freezer manages to make the most of its 20.5 cubic feet of space with clever interior design.
+The Frigidaire Gallery Custom-Flex Top-Freezer manages to make the most of its 18.1 cubic feet (14.1 for fresh food and 4.0 for frozen) of space with clever interior design.

 The “Custom-Flex” door compartments are various bins (a can dispenser, a butter tray, basic shelves, etc.) that clip into a system of rails.
 You can slide the bins along these rails or even swap out units you find unnecessary.
 You can also buy other bins on Frigidaire’s website for added customization.